Hit Record — Course Admin

 Auto-Captions

-Auto-generated subtitles that transcribe everything you say.
-App generates them from your audio in seconds.
-Review for errors — names and local terms often come out wrong.
+Auto-generated subtitles from your audio.
+TikTok, CapCut, and Instagram all generate them.
+Always review for errors — names and local terms often come out wrong.

 📝